Petersglocke: Another inscription

+The sound of the Petersglocke

+Within Cologne Cathedral's bell system, the Petersglocke stands as a unique entity.
+Cast in 1923 by K. Richard Heinrich Ulrich, Fa.
+Gebr.
+Ulrich of Erfurt, Thuringia, it maintains ideal overall performance compared to other C-major bronze bells.
+Contemporary research confirms its strike ring thickness remains within a reasonable diameter ratio.
+Its design was modeled after the measured Erfurter Gloriosa.

+Regarding Klangaufbau, the Petersglocke exhibits no extreme deviations in the Prinzipaltonbereich compared to other C-glocken, except for es°+3 and g°-14 = ges°+2.
+Unfortunately, the Unterton's Abklingdauer is now suboptimal (approximately 170 seconds).

+Its rich mixture range lends the bell considerable volume.
+Nevertheless, it struggles to compete with the two immediately higher bells in the plenum.
+A notable feature is the presence of a secondary nominal e°-2, a phenomenon similar to the Dreikönigenglocke, creating the illusion of a major octave ripple.
+In reality, the Petersglocke should be classified as a minor octave ripple.
+Interestingly, in the acceptance report dated June 4, 1923, the then-cathedral canon and cathedral choirmaster Prof. Dr. Carl Cohen (1851–1938), serving as bell expert, still referred to it as a major-key bell.

+As an individual bell, the Petersglocke has always been widely cherished.
+In 1956, it underwent welding repairs in the South Tower by the Nördlingen bell workshop Hans Lachenmeyer senior (1898–1977) and junior (*1936).

 History

 When the bell was cast in 1923, the bell-founder refused to take German marks as a payment because of the hyper-inflation.
-Instead the Cathedral Chapter paid 5000 US dollars.
+Instead the Cathedral Chapter paid 5,000 US dollars.
 The predecessor of the bell was the "Emperor's Bell" (orig.
 German: Kaiserglocke) or Gloriosa ("Glorious") of 1873 which at 27,180 kg was even heavier than the St. Peter's bell.
 In 1918 it was melted down, because of the poor sound quality and the inadequate tone.
 Its metal was used for war purposes.
 During its thirty-year life it had regularly been put out of service to attempt to fix the inappropriate sound.
 Because of this the bell was nicknamed Große Schweigerin, or "big silence".